bishopZ/kabuki-motion/Readme.md

 1. in a new terminal window `npm start` to run the server in development mode
 1. Goto http://localhost:5000 in your browser

-Or run `npm run production` to run the server in production mode, without linting and sourcemaps.
+Or run `npm run production` to run the server in production mode, without linting and source maps.
 The raw framework is about 250k, everything else is content.

 ## Running the Server on the Web